Memecoin Global Market Profile: Users, Narratives, and Community Culture Deconstruction

 2.1 Memecoin VS Traditional Crypto Projects

-Although Memecoins and traditional crypto projects (such as public chains, DeFi protocols, Dapps, etc.) both belong to the cryptocurrency field, they exhibit significant differences in core values, driving forces, and the ways markets understand and react.
+Although Memecoins and traditional crypto projects (such as public chains, DeFi protocols, Dapps, etc.) both belong to the cryptocurrency field, they exhibit significant differences in core values, driving forces, and the ways the market understands and reacts.

 Comparison of Memecoins and Traditional Crypto Projects